Can I Sue My HOA for My Slip and Fall?

 - Breach of duty.
 To establish liability, you must demonstrate that the HOA breached its duty of care.
 This means showing that the association failed to meet its obligations to maintain common areas in a reasonably safe condition.

-For example, if the HOA neglected to repair a known hazard, such as a broken handrail in a common area stairwell, and this negligence led to your injury, they may be liable. - Notice of hazards.
+For instance, if the HOA neglected to repair a known hazard, such as a broken handrail in a common area stairwell, and this negligence led to your injury, they may be liable. - Notice of hazards.
 Knowledge of a hazard is essential for liability.
 If the HOA knew or should have known about a dangerous condition in a common area but did not take reasonable steps to address it, they may be held liable.
 This could involve hazards like uneven walkways, inadequate lighting, or icy sidewalks.

 - Proximate cause.
 To hold the HOA liable, you must establish a direct link, or proximate cause, between their negligence and your injury.
 You must show that the hazardous condition they failed to address was the immediate cause of your slip and fall.